aaydin-tr/divisor/README.md

 - Offers multiple configuration options to suit user needs.
 - Can handle large-scale applications and websites.
 - Includes a built-in monitoring system that displays real-time information on the system's CPU usage, RAM usage, number of Goroutines, and open connections.
+- Prometheus support for monitoring. (`http://monitoring-host:monitoring-port/metrics` can be used to get prometheus metrics)
 - Provides information on each server's average response time, total request count, and last time used.
 - Lightweight and efficient implementation for minimal resource usage.